Does CBD Affect Memory - Updated Research

 - Magnesium - supports Vitamin D and calms activity by blocking glutamate

 - Berberine - supports gut health and gut barrier to calm systemic inflammation

 - Vitamin D - critical steroid that many people are deficient in

 What type of CBD for memory support is a common question.

-What's the best CBD to support memory (especially following injury or illness)
+What's the best CBD to support memory (especially following injury or illness)\First, the basic requirements:

 We test ours twice since the whole family uses it.

 Then there's the question of full spectrum versus CBD isolate.

 All the research above and the dozens of NIH studies referenced across the site are based on CBD isolate.